I just said before the break, Harry Reid would not be the focus of a felony investigation.

 There's something always wrong.

-But they said you better take this one.
+But they said, you better take this one.

-So I picked it up during the break, and it was somebody from Harvard, and they said that that Obama got the worst records or worst grades of anybody in the history of Harvard, and that professors were covering for him when he wasn't even going to class.
+So I picked it up during the break, and it was somebody from Harvard, and they said that Obama got the worst records or worst grades of anybody in the history of Harvard, and that professors were covering for him when he wasn't even going to class.

 And then the guy was gone.

-Obama is is gonna have to explain.
+Obama is going to have to explain.

-Is it is it really true?
+Is it really true?

 You got the worst grades in the history of Harvard?